Akram1234/Mart_management_Sytem/ReadMe.txt

-Mart Management System --Database Project
+# Mart-Management-System

-	This is developed for academic Purposes.Backend is coded in SQL.Frontend is implemented using HTML and CSS.
+	Mart Management System is website of a Database Management Project.
+The website's backend uses MySQL , an open-source relational database management system.Other parts of the website is built using PHP,HTML and CSS

 Developed By :